DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/merge-reports/use-data-driven-page-sequence.md

 # Use Data-Driven Page Sequence

-This topic describes how to combine a table report that uses the Portrait page orientation and a chart report that uses the Landscape page orientation.
+This topic describes how to combine a table report that uses the Portrait page orientation and a chart report that uses Landscape page orientation.

 ![xtrareports-merge-reports](../../../../images/eurd-merge-reports.png)